Resources & Statistics

 if the administration of the treatment is reasonable, having regards to the patient’s state at the time and to all the circumstances of the case.

 The Health Act (Abortion) Amendment Act 1998 details when the performance of abortion is justified, under Section 334 (3), as:

-Informed consent is defined under the WA legislation as whether a medical practitioner other than one performing or assisting with the abortion has provided counselling to the woman about medical risk of continuing the pregnancy, and offered opportunity of referral for counselling prior to and following a pregnancy termination or carrying a pregnancy to term.
+Informed consent is defined under the WA legislation as whether a medical practitioner other than one performing or assisting with the abortion has provided counselling to the woman or pregnant person about medical risk of continuing the pregnancy, and offered opportunity of referral for counselling prior to and following a pregnancy termination or carrying a pregnancy to term.

 After 20 weeks of pregnancy, two medical practitioners from a panel of six appointed by the Minister have to agree that the mother or unborn baby has a severe medical condition.
 These abortions can only be performed at a facility approved by the Minister.

 No person, hospital, health institution, or other institution or service is under a duty where by contract or by statutory or other legal requirement to participate in the performance of an abortion.

 A parental notification clause means woman and pregnant people under 16 years of age need to have one parent informed, and given the opportunity to participate in counselling before an abortion can be performed.
 However, young women and pregnant young people may apply to the Children’s Court for an order to proceed with an abortion if it is not considered suitable to involve their parent(s).

 Section 335 of the Health Act was amended to ensure data collection on abortion procedures, and to ensure patients’ identities are not able to be ascertained from this data collection.

 The majority of services are located in the Perth area.
 Freestanding private clinics charge a gap/theatre fee to patients.
 Limited availability of services in rural and regional areas of the state.